Publish npm packages

 YAML is not supported in TFS.

-Build does not support using the
+The build does not support using the

 publishConfig property to specify the